-- The student is entitled to hear the specific charges brought by his/her accuser(s) in person or be presented with the charge in writing, signed by the accuser(s) - The student must be allowed to speak in his/her defense and present witnesses - The student must receive adequate time to prepare his/her defense - The student may have an advisor of choice.
-Lawyers may be present if both parties have lawyers and the College also has a lawyer present.
-Advisors may be a friend, faculty, or administrator, either from within or outside campus - Lawyers may be present if both parties have lawyers and the College also has a lawyer present - The student must be notified regarding his/her right to appeal serious cases which involve a decision to suspend or expel the student
+- The student is entitled to hear the specific violation(s) brought by their accuser(s) in person or be presented with the violation(s) in writing, signed by the accuser(s) - The student must be allowed to speak in their defense and present witnesses - The student must receive adequate time to prepare their defense

+- The student may have an advisor of choice.
+Lawyers may be present if both parties have lawyers, and the College also has a lawyer present.
+Advisors may be a friend, faculty, or administrator, either from within or outside campus - Lawyers may be present if both parties have lawyers, and the College also has a lawyer present - The student must be notified regarding their right to appeal serious cases which involve a decision to suspend or expel the student